leo0-07/dStorage/README.md

 My first studdies are turned to only build an simple environment.

-This environment create aq database, and make one integration with this database and Tk simple iterface.
+This environment create sqlite database, and make one integration with this database and Tk ***GUI* and __CLI__ simple iterfaces.

+On the second moment i try made one CLI interface on same database controoled by class.

 This goal, are satisfied.

-On the second moment i try made one CLI interface on same database controoled by class.

-The base class, create one multidimensional array data type.
+The base class, is based in one multidimensional array data type.

 That show a simple use of these data types.